-Dr Estelle Brack is now Independent Consultant, dedicated to Banking and Financial services and Economic Analysis.
-She founded KiraliT (pronounce « kirality ») in July 2019.
+Dr Estelle Brack is an Independent Consultant, dedicated to Banking and Financial services and Economic Analysis, with a strong focus on Africa.

-She was previously Chief Economist and Program Director for International Payments and Solutions at BPCE (Banques Populaires – Caisses d’Epargne), the second largest French Bank and then at its subsidiary dedicated to Payments – Natixis Payment Solutions – between January 2015 and April 2019.
+She was previously Chief Economist and Program Director for International Payments and Solutions at Natixis Payments, a subsidiary of Groupe BPCE (Banques Populaires – Caisses d’Epargne), the second largest French Bank and then at its subsidiary dedicated to Payments – Natixis Payment Solutions – between January 2015 and April 2019.

 From 2006 to 2013, she was Deputy Director for European and International Affairs at the French Banking Federation, as Senior Adviser for International Affairs and Senior Economist.